 Issue 3 opens in Rodina’s bio-lab as Suslov shows a budding Xenomorph to Kassel and Nevsky.
 He then comments how its rapid cellular generation will allow them to manipulate it into becoming their own powerful weapon.
 Back over at Anchorpoint’s docking bay, a fellow employee named Tatsumi is present to see a fully-repaired Bishop’s return from the Union of Progressive Peoples.
 From there, he takes part in a physical and chemical analysis.
 While he’s being worked on, Fox and Welles are overseeing this alongside Rosetti as they learn that Bishop personally requested this himself.
 Frank tells them that the android isn’t suffering from any irregularities, whether it be alien cellular material found on him or even any noticeable traces of either tampering or reprogramming.
 Not only that, but his data on the alien is still in tact.
 Rosetti then says that if Bishop’s memories have been tampered with, then neither he nor they would know.
 As such, Welles says that they have to assume the worse and believe that the U.P.P. have found a way to get Bishop’s data.

 Over on the Rodina space station, a fully-grown Xenomorph has escaped from the bio-lab and has begun a rampage through the whole facility.
-Suslov and Kassel are among those who were captured, especially with the latter figure having been impregnated by a Facehugger before another alien burst out of its chest.
-Meanwhile, the patrons flee for their lives while a pair of people try to hold the alien back with some gunfire.
-With the majority of them fleeing towards an upper level, they manage to seal the door off just before the Xenomorph can reach them as it begin to bang away at the hatchway.
+Suslov and Kassel are among those who were captured, especially with the latter figure having been impregnated by a Facehugger before another alien bursts out of his chest.
+Meanwhile, the patrons run for their lives while a pair of people try to hold the alien back with some gunfire.
+With the majority of them fleeing towards an upper level, they manage to seal the door off just before the Xenomorph can reach them as it begins to bang away at the hatchway.

 Overall, this entry has the story’s true terror set in motion.
 A few more plot details and shake-ups do go down, but now things are finally starting to ramp up for this narrative.
 A rebellion against Weyland-Utani’s plans to weaponize the aliens while a few Xenomorphs have shown up to do their bloody best has finally been brought into the light in order to become what our main heroes could potentially deal with for the ultimate battle of this tale.
 In addition, it sets the stage for Hicks to finally claim the spotlight as the central protagonist that he was supposed to become before studio interference axed him and Newt off with a shrug.
 Speaking of her, if this truly turns out to be her final appearance here, then it’s heart-warming that she gets a respectable sendoff after everything that she went through during the course of “Aliens” and even through the small bit of story that she’s present for here.
 Backed by some good pacing, continued development for our central cast of characters and some good art work, this middle chapter has laid the groundwork for William Gibson’s story and aims to deliver on what was set up so far.
 As for how these two brewing conflicts will ultimately collide, come back next time as we finally look foward to some suspense, danger and terror.